What does ethical fashion actually mean? Why should it matter?

 - Quality is incredibly important to us.
 We want the garments that we make to last.

-- We never over-produce our garments.
-We make considered choices about the volumes of garments that we produce, only producing what is actually required to meet the demand.
+- We make considered choices about the volumes of garments that we produce, only producing what is actually required to meet the demand.

 - Our team discuss the choices we have to make with a view to ensuring the decisions we make are always are ethical.